nirgeier/AnsibleLabs/Labs/001-verify-ansible/README.md

 - It provides a structured way to define `hosts` and `groups`, enabling efficient targeting and execution of tasks on specific hosts or groups of hosts.

 - The simplest inventory is a **single file** with a list of `hosts` and `groups`.
+- This inventory is written in the `ini` format.
+- It also can be written in other formats such as `YAML` and `Dynamic Inventory` which dynamically configure the inventory with scripts.
 - The default location for this file is `/etc/ansible/hosts`.
+- If `/etc/ansible/hosts` doesn't exists, ansible will look for user specific inventory file at `$HOME/.ansible/hosts`
-- You can specify a different inventory file at the command line using the `-i <path>` when executing ansible commands.
+- You can specify a different inventory file at the command line using the `-i <path>` when executing ansible commands or by exporting the `ANSIBLE_INVENTORY` enviroment variable.
-- This inventory is written in the form of an `ini` file.
-- It also can be written in other formats such as `YAML` and `Dynamic Inventory` which dynamically configure the inventory with scripts.
+- Using `-i <path>` takes precedence over enviroment variable.

 - The inventory configuration we will use for the labs:
     ```ini